GilCaplan/SE_course_Technion/README.md

   - Main branch includes final solutions as well as the instructions for the hw

   - There are branches that contain our workflow for solving the homeworks

+  - Instructions for the homeworks are including in the directories (in the main branch)

 Learning all about Java and doing homework given in course.